aws-amplify/docs/docs/cli/graphql-transformer/overview.md

 ```
 ## Test the API

-Once the API is finished deploying, try going to the AWS AppSync console and
-run some of these queries in your new API's query page.
+Once the API is finished deploying, go to the AWS AppSync console or run `amplify mock api` to try some of these queries in your new API's query page.

 ```graphql
 # Create a blog.
 Remember the returned id.